amplience/dc-extension-media-gallery/docs/features.md

 ![View item](../media/view-item.png)

 You can quickly view an item full-width by clicking on its thumbnail in **grid**, **list**, **edit** or **import** view.
-You can also use the `v` keyboard shortcut when focusing on an item, or use the context menu when right clicking on an item.
+You can also use the `v` keyboard shortcut when focusing on an item, or use the context menu when right clicking it.
 You can see all details using the information icon `i`.

 ## Edit media

 ![Edit item](../media/edit-item.png)

 You can edit an item's details by clicking on the view icon in grid or list view.
-You can also use the `e` keyboard shortcut when focusing on an item, or use the context menu when right clicking on an item.
+You can also use the `e` keyboard shortcut when focusing on an item, or use the context menu when right clicking on it.

 Date Modified and Name are read only.
 You can view or edit additional metadata if specified in the extension configuration, for instance author and caption.
 Once saved, a notification will appear.